 Vow to Act

-The Department of Government's Vow to Act (the text of the Act appears in the appendix) requires that we hold ourselves accountable by publicly reporting on our progress annually for the next five years.
+The Department of Government's Vow to Act (the text of the Act appears in the appendix) requires that we hold ourselves accountable by publicly reporting on our progress at a regular basis.
 The Vow was published online in July 2020 and was implemented beginning in the fall term 2020.
-This is the second of five annual reports that audit the Department's progress on items in the Vow.
-It builds on the first annual report, summarizing how the Department enacted or failed to enact the items in the Vow to Act and adding new updates on actions taken from January-September 2022.
+This is the second audit of the Department's progress on items in the Vow.
+It builds on the first report, summarizing how the Department enacted or failed to enact the items in the Vow to Act and adding new updates on actions taken from January-September 2022.

 Read the full report here!

-The Department of Government's Vow to Act requires that we hold ourselves accountable and publicly report on our progress annually for the next five years.
+The Department of Government's Vow to Act requires that we hold ourselves accountable and publicly report on our progress at a regular basis.
 The Vow was published online in July of 2020 and it was implemented beginning in the fall term 2020.
-This is the first of five annual reports that audit the Department's progress on the items in the Vow to Act.
+This is the first audit of the Department's progress on the items in the Vow to Act.
 This report summarizes how the Department enacted or failed to enact the items in the Vow to Act between September 2020 and January 2022.

 Read the full report here!